Engaging Advanced English Learners with the Family Story Project

 As she was stumbling around to the coat rack, she made eye contact with one of her usual customers.
 He came in every night and nursed his drink until last call.
 Ginette hated that old man; he always tried to get her to leave with him.
 When she worked, she could never talk back to him, but if he talked to her tonight, she wasn’t going to hold her tongue.

 “Hey there!
-How is my favorite little lady doing tonight?
+How is my favourite little lady doing tonight?
 Might she want to…”

 Ginette wasn’t holding it in one more second.
 She almost ran to him and started to scream all sorts of insanities.
 She was waving her arms in the air like a crazy person.
 The man was so shocked that he looked like he had just seen a ghost.